efjimm/Shovel/README.md

 [zig-spoon](https://git.sr.ht/~leon_plickat/zig-spoon) and has since significantly outgrown the original code.

+Why fork zig-spoon?
+Because I was using it for a personal project and kept adding features I wanted.
+By the time I thought about publishing this repo the changes were extensive enough that I was too lazy to contribute them upstream.

 The design of Shovel is inherently decoupled, so it is not necessary to use everything in the library.
 For example, Shovel implements a terminfo parser which is used internally but can also be used standalone.

 Shovel supports the kitty keyboard protocol.

-## Read before use!
+This readme could be a lot better, huh?.

-**This text is taken from the README of zig-spoon, the project that Shovel was originally forked from.
+**The following is taken from the README of zig-spoon, the project that Shovel was originally forked from.
 This all still applies so I left it in.**

 I am happy you are interested in this project and I hope it will serve you well.